-The Board currently consists of nine members.
-Each of our current directors will stand for re-election at the Annual Meeting, except Ms. Mauria A. Finley who is not standing for re-election to the Board.
+The Board currently consists of ten members.
+Each of our current directors will stand for re-election at the Annual Meeting, except Messrs.
+Thomas M. Nealon, James E. Skinner and James M. Zimmerman who are each retiring from our Board and not standing for re-election.
+Messrs.
+Skinner and Zimmerman have exceeded our ten year Board service guideline and Mr. Nealon has served on our Board for eight years.

 To be elected as a director, each director nominee must receive a majority of the votes cast at the Annual Meeting.
 A "majority of the votes cast" means that the number of shares voted "for" a director must exceed the number of votes cast "against" that director.
-Votes cast shall exclude abstentions with respect to that director's election.
+Votes cast will exclude abstentions with respect to that director's election.
 A description of our policy regarding nominees who receive a Majority Against Vote in an uncontested election is set forth under "Questions and Answers about the Annual Meeting - What is the Vote Required for Each Proposal?"
-Should any director nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his or her stead, of any other person the

-Board may nominate or designate.
+Should any director nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his or her stead, of any other person the Board may nominate or designate.
 Directors are elected to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
 Each director nominee has consented to serve as a director if elected, and each director nominee has expressed his or her intention to serve the entire term.

-The table below sets forth the names of the nominees of the Board for directors of the Company along with the current ages of the nominees, their current position and approximate tenure on the Board.
+The table below sets forth the names of the nominees to the Board of the Company along with the current ages of the nominees, their current position and approximate tenure on the Board.
 Unless otherwise directed in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by such proxy for the election of each of the director nominees.
-Each of the director nominees other than Kevin Mansell is presently a director of the Company.
+Each of the director nominees is presently a director of the Company.

 NAME AGE POSITION TENURE (YEARS)

-Mark R. Belgya 58 Director 1
+Mark R. Belgya 59 Director 2

-William B. Chiasson 66 Lead Independent Director 5.5
+William B. Chiasson 67 Lead Independent Director 6.5

+Kim Harris Jones 59 Director

-Kosta N. Kartsotis 66 Chairman of the Board and Chief Executive Officer 29
+Kosta N. Kartsotis 67 Chairman of the Board and Chief Executive Officer 30

-Kevin Mansell 67 Director
+Kevin Mansell 68 Director 1

-Diane L. Neal 62 Director 7
+Diane L. Neal 63 Director 8

-Thomas M. Nealon 58 Director 7

-James E. Skinner 65 Director 11.5

-Gail B. Tifford 49 Director 1.5
+Gail B. Tifford 50 Director 2.5

-James M. Zimmerman 75 Director 11.5